voiceinthedark/zettlekasten/notes-development/projects/pomodoro-timer-202112201802.md

 - [x]  Once the timer finishes, the ring should change from green to red and an alert message is passed to the browser.

 **More tasks**
-- [ ] Save user settings into localstorage
+- [x] Save user settings into localstorage
-- [ ] play a sound when the timer finishes
+- [x] play a sound when the timer finishes
+- [ ] Add ambient background music when the timer is running.